Contents

 schedulability analysis of real-time distributed systems that

-analysis, you will know how far or close the system is from
+sensitivity analysis, you will know how far or close the

-meeting those requirements.
-MAST uses a versatile and
+system is from meeting those requirements.
+MAST uses a

 MAST is distributed under a GPL free software license.
 For